Mahe077/MedHelp/README.md

-# Pharmacy System - Multi-Environment Setup
+# MedHelp - Multi-Environment Setup

-A comprehensive pharmacy management system with production, staging, and development environments built using a monorepo structure with Docker and GitHub Actions.
+A comprehensive medhelp management system with production, staging, and development environments built using a monorepo structure with Docker and GitHub Actions.

 ## 🏗️ Project Structure

 ```
-pharmacy-system/
+MedHelp/
 ├── .github/
 |    └── workflows/            # CI/CD pipelines
 |        ├── deploy-production.yml